I found it on one of my tech blogs, and they're so mad.

 They think people are out to get them.

-It's right-wing conspiracy stuff.
+This right-wing conspiracy stuff.

-My reaction to that is so what?
+My reaction to that is, so what?

 So what's new?

-So we got Father Coughlin and you know, in 1994.
+So we got Father Coughlin in 1994.

-But she said, so what?
+But she's saying, so what?

 Nothing new here, but she's right here.

-I don't know whether it was Carville or Bagali, it was Carvel Bagala and Stephanopoulos that were feeding the Clintons this stuff.
+It was Carville, Bagala, and Stephanopoulos that were feeding the Clintons this stuff.

-No mistake about that.
+Well, make no mistake about that.

-So then Haynes Johnson said, Well, how is this paranoia manifested?
+So then Haynes Johnson said, well, how is this paranoia manifested?

 How does it come up?

-Does does it come up in conversation?
+Does it come up in conversation?

 How do you know they're paranoid?